-When John feels upset, he oscillates between trying hard and not caring – his limbic system’s versions of fight and flight.
+John and I have been working together for a while now and know that, when John feels upset, he oscillates between trying hard and not caring – his limbic system’s versions of fight and flight.
 The limbic parts of our brains are wired for survival.
 They detect danger in an unsophisticated unquestioning way.
-(Think about phobias for example.)
-When it comes to survival, there isn’t time to stop and reflect – the brain’s signalling systems initiate the flood of adrenalin and influx of blood into our extremities to enable us to fight or flee there and then (or freeze, or fawn, but this is for another time).
+(Think about irrational phobias…) When it comes to survival, there isn’t time to stop and reflect – the brain’s signaling systems initiate the flood of adrenalin and influx of blood into our extremities to enable us to fight or flee there and then.

-It doesn’t matter that this is not a life threatening situation – sometimes rejection can feel like one.
+It doesn’t matter that this is not a life-threatening situation – sometimes rejection can feel like one.

-Both have their advantages and sometimes venting is necessary and fine, but John and I have been here before and know that the sense of relief that follows venting wears off eventually and venting becomes a habit, not a solution.
+Both have their advantages and sometimes venting is necessary and fine, but John and I have been here before and know that the sense of relief that follows wears off eventually and venting becomes a habit, not a solution.

 Instead, I ask John to sit back and place his feet on the floor, to roll his shoulders up, back and down and focus on his natural breath.
 I ask him to place his hands on different points on his head and upper body that, combined with a focus on the breath, bring about calming and relaxation.
 We do this for 15-20 minutes and gradually I can see how John’s facial muscles relax, his breath deepens and his facial expression becomes peaceful and self-assured.
 The restless anxious look has disappeared and the remaining 30 minutes of the session have a slow settled quality to them.
 John is now present in the session with me.